|

 to solid foods are not given wheat.
 They are started on a thin porridge of

-quickly than meat, fish, fruit and vegetable fibers.
-After rapid digestion in
+is absorbed more quickly than meat, fish, fruit and vegetable fibers.
+After

-the stomach, it coats the pancreas and villi, (finger-like protrusions which
+rapid digestion in the stomach, it coats the pancreas and villi, (finger-like

-provide most of the surface area for nutrient absorption) in the small
+protrusions which provide most of the surface area for nutrient absorption)

-intestine with a layer of insoluble glue.
-This interferes with the excretion
+in the small intestine with a layer of water insoluble glue.
+This interferes

-of insulin, from the pancreas and the absorption of nutrients into the
+with the excretion of insulin, from the pancreas and the absorption of

-important hormone, which enables the muscles to absorb sugar (glucose), from the blood.
-This is how we are fed.
+hormone, which enables the muscles to absorb sugar (glucose), from the blood.

-especially people with gluten intolerance or Celiac Disease, are unable to
+people with gluten intolerance or Celiac Disease, are unable to digest gluten

-digest gluten – a protein found in wheat, rye, barley and oats.
-In fact, in
+– a protein found in wheat, rye, barley and oats.
+In fact, in Celiac

-Celiac this protein actually attacks the lining of the small intestine
+this protein actually attacks the lining of the small intestine causing

 Gluten obstructs the